Jason Duling - Sales - 2M CCTV

 Up-to-Date Product Information

 An Authorized Dealer in the CCTV industry (as in many other industries) means the dealer or distributor of the equipment one intends to purchase has a legitimate business relationship with the manufacturer of said equipment.
 Many times the dealer must go through actual training with the manufacturer in order to offer not only the best possible solution to prospective clients but also after-the-sale technical support and assistance of that equipment.
-On occasion, periodical training as well as continued certification occurs that keeps the dealer informed and abreast to the latest manufacturers updates for both hardware and software.
+On occasion, periodical training as well as continued certification occurs that keeps the dealer informed and abreast to the latest manufacturers updates for both hardware and camera software.
 All of this is to insure that the consumer can get the most up to date product information and latest breakthroughs in technology and equipment.

 If you have any questions about certain CCTV equipment, please give us a call: 1-877-926-2288